Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness

-Appendix Figures \ref{fig:ps4449_560_all} to \ref{fig:ps4449_770_major_all} show the 50-PS averages in all 4 cases for NGC 4449.
-The bright source has the flat and smooth PS at the lower part of the right hand panel for the minor axis PS (Figs. \ref{fig:ps4449_560_all}, \ref{fig:ps4449_770_all}), and the 7th PS up from the bottom of the left-hand panel for the major axis PS (Figs. \ref{fig:ps4449_560_major_all}, \ref{fig:ps4449_770_major_all}).
+Figs.~\ref{fig:ps4449_560_all} to \ref{fig:ps4449_770_major_all} show the 50-PS averages in all 4 cases for NGC 4449.
+The bright source has the flat and smooth PS at the lower part of the right hand panel for the minor axis PS (Figs.~\ref{fig:ps4449_560_all}, \ref{fig:ps4449_770_all}), and the 7th PS up from the bottom of the left-hand panel for the major axis PS (Figs.~\ref{fig:ps4449_560_major_all}, \ref{fig:ps4449_770_major_all}).
 There is no systematic indication of a kink in the 50-PS averages at what might be the disk thickness.

 For NGC 5068, the pixel scale is $0.11^{\prime\prime}$.
-Figure \ref{fig:5068image} shows the scan directions for NGC 5068 on the $10\mu$m image and Figure \ref{fig:slope5068} shows the scan average intensities, rms values and large-scale slopes of the 50-PS averages.
+Fig.~\ref{fig:5068image} shows the scan directions for NGC 5068 on the $10\mu$m image and Fig.~\ref{fig:slope5068} shows the scan average intensities, rms values and large-scale slopes of the 50-PS averages.
 There are no particularly bright sources and no scans that clearly sample an exponential disk profile.
-All of the 50-PS averages are in Appendix Figures \ref{fig:ps5068_1000_all} and \ref{fig:ps5068_2100_all}.
-Some of these averages have the flat-slope signature of a scan with a primary point-like source, even though excessively bright intensities do not show up in Figure \ref{fig:slope5068}.
+All of the 50-PS averages are in Figs.~\ref{fig:ps5068_1000_all} and \ref{fig:ps5068_2100_all}.
+Some of these averages have the flat-slope signature of a scan with a primary point-like source, even though excessively bright intensities do not show up in Fig.~\ref{fig:slope5068}.
 As for the other galaxies studied here, there are no obvious systematic kinks in the PS that might indicate the disk thickness.